 1 teaspoon garam masala

 1 teaspoon mustard seeds

 ½ teaspoon crushed red pepper flakes (more or less to taste)

 1 medium head cauliflower, cut into bite-sized florets

 2 medium (about 6 oz each) starchy potatoes, peeled and cut into large chunks

 1 teaspoon sugar

 Fresh cilantro or parsley (optional; for garnish)

 Add oil to a large skillet with a lid over medium heat; once oil is hot, add onion and sauté until starting to soften (about 5 minutes).
 Add garlic and ginger and sauté another 30 seconds; add bay leaf, garam masala, cumin seeds, mustard seeds, coriander, turmeric, and crushed red pepper flakes and sauté until fragrant (about 30 seconds to 1 minute).
-Add cauliflower, potato, sugar, 3/4 tsp salt, 1/4 tsp pepper, and 1/2 c water; stir to combine.
+Add cauliflower, potato, sugar, ¾ teaspoon salt, ¼ teaspoon pepper, and ½ c water; stir to combine.
 Cover the skillet and cook over medium heat about 15 minutes (stirring occasionally), until veggies are tender.
 Stir in thawed peas, cover skillet, turn heat off, and let sit 5 minutes so peas can warm.
 Taste and season with salt, pepper, and crushed red pepper flakes as desired.
 Serve garnished with fresh cilantro or parsley if desired.